Research Projects

 Figure A1.
 The common cyclodextrins: α-cyclodextrin (αCD), β-cyclodextrin (βCD) and γ-cyclodextrin (γCD).

 Packing Research on X-ray structures of β-cyclodextrin inclusion complexes with model compounds has revealed that the majority of them forms dimers, which pack in 4 major packing arrangements [1-11].
 The hydrophobicity / hydrophilicity of the end groups of the guest that emerge from the primary sides of the host dimer determine the crystal packing.
-A characteristic example is the difference in packing between the complexes of long aliphatic mono-carboxylic acids and di-carboxylic acids (Figure A2).
+A characteristic example is the difference in packing between the complexes of long aliphatic mono-carboxylic acids and di-carboxylic acids (Fig. A2).

-and di-carboxylic acids (right, Intermediate packing) into
+and di-carboxylic acids (left, Intermediate packing) into

 βCD.